• Home

 Tennis and a Teapot

-Whether there is any connection to the three generations of Thomas Morton mentioned above is unknown, but as John Morton, the recipient of the tea service also endeavoured to make a difference within his community it is most certainly worthy of mention.
-This article will focus on what IS known and what I have discovered about Agatha’s immediate Morton ancestors, which I hope will prove useful to others researching the same family.
+It is unknown whether there is a familial connection between the families featured below and the three generations of Thomas Morton mentioned above, but, as the recipient of the tea service, John Morton of Berwick upon Tweed, also endeavoured to make a difference within his community, the possibility is worth mentioning.
+The following account, however, focuses on what IS known and confirmed about Agatha’s immediate Morton ancestors and other relatives, which I hope will prove useful to others researching the same family.

-First and foremost I would like to stress that contrary to popular opinion widely reported in online family trees, Agatha’s grandfather was NOT Charles Rutherford Morton, but in fact John Morton, a butcher and himself a former Alderman of Berwick upon Tweed.
-(Just a small point before we go on, is that Charles is actually Charles Robson Morton, not Rutherford as widely quoted.
-He was a rather colourful character as we shall see later!)
-Agatha’s grandmother was Hannah Hoffman the granddaughter of Elizabeth Smith of Norham (1727 – 1797) and James Taylor of Horncliffe (1731 – 1813) her spouse.
+First and foremost, an error correction.
+Contrary to popular opinion widely reported in online family trees, Agatha’s grandfather was NOT Charles Rutherford Morton, but in fact John Morton, a butcher and a former Alderman of Berwick upon Tweed.
+(A further point before continuing is that this Charles is actually Charles Robson Morton, not Rutherford, as often quoted.)
+Agatha’s grandmother was Hannah Hoffman, the granddaughter of Elizabeth Smith of Norham (1727 – 1797) and James Taylor of Horncliffe (1731 – 1813), her spouse.

 Picture

-Agatha was born in Halstead, Essex on the 6th March 1872 and was christened Agnes Mary Morton but was known as "Agatha" to her friends and family.
-Her father was solicitor Robert Rutherford Morton, born 1840 in Berwick - upon - Tweed, and her mother was Jessie Mary Sinclair.
-The couple had married in Halstead in 1869 and Agatha was the eldest daughter of seven children.
+Agatha was born in Halstead, Essex, on the 6th March 1872, and whilst christened Agnes Mary Morton, was known as "Agatha" to her friends and family.
+Her father was Robert Rutherford Morton, a solicitor, born 1840 in Berwick-upon-Tweed, and her mother was Jessie Mary Sinclair, who married in Halstead in 1869.
+Agatha was the eldest daughter of seven children, three boys and four girls.

-Throughout her tennis career she was coached by her father Robert, and first came to prominence in 1902 when she won the Wimbledon Ladies Doubles final.
-Agnes was twice runner up in the Ladies Wimbledon finals in 1907 and 1908 but alas, at this stage Wimbledon did not hold championship status for ladies!
-This was finally awarded to the Ladies Doubles in 1913 and Agnes together with her American partner Elizabeth Ryan took the title on the eve of World War I in 1914.
-Agnes also competed successfully on the international circuit in a host of tournaments in Germany and France and was also placed 4th in the Summer Olympics of 1908 in London.
-From the album of photographs left to her by her father in his will, it is apparent she was also a keen cyclist and had enjoyed holidays with him cycling throughout France and Belgium.
-She married later in life, Sir Hugh Houghton Stewart bart., at the age of 53.
-Dame Agnes Stewart as she became known, died on the 5 April 1952 aged 80 in Holland Park, London.
-In her Will her last wishes were that:
+Throughout her tennis career, Agnes was coached by her father, Robert.
+She first came to prominence in 1902 when she won the All England Ladies’ Doubles final with her partner, Charlotte Sterry.
+She went on to be runner‑up in the Ladies’ Singles at Wimbledon in both 1907 and 1908, although at that time the women’s events did not yet carry full championship status.
+This recognition finally came in 1913, and the following year Agnes, partnering the American Elizabeth Ryan, secured the Ladies’ Doubles title on the eve of the First World War.
+Agnes also enjoyed considerable success on the international circuit, competing in numerous tournaments in Germany and France, and she placed fourth in the 1908 London Summer Olympics.
+Her father’s photograph album, bequeathed to her in his Will, reveals that she was also an enthusiastic cyclist and had travelled with him on cycling holidays through France and Belgium.
+She married later in life, becoming Lady Agnes Stewart upon her marriage to Sir Hugh Houghton Stewart, bart., at the age of 53.
+She died on 5 April 1952, aged 80, at Holland Park, London.
+In her Will, her final wishes were that:

 Picture